 Usually you want asynchronous communication for remote work.
-But when you don't, consider Mumble as a potential tool for maintaining a community-like feel for synchronous communication.
+But when you don't, consider Mumble as a potential tool for maintaining a community-like feel for synchronous communication and serendipitous interactions.

 As a preface, there is already quite a bit of consensus that asynchronous communication is an effective default communication model for remote work.
 By asynchronous, I mean communication that isn't happening in real time and does not need the people you're communication with to be available simultaneously (e.g., email or comments on issue trackers).
 In contrast, synchronous communication requires everyone to be in sync and available---in a video call, dropping by someone's office, group chats, etc. GitLab is a good example of an all-remote company that, along with many others , has championed remote work for years .